-Old dressers loose their appeal over time and with ever changing styles.
-If you've acquired an old dresser that needs and updated look or you have an old one collecting dust in your garage or basement, drag it out!
+Old dressers lose their appeal over time and with ever-changing styles.
+If you've acquired an old dresser that needs an updated look or you have an old one collecting dust in your garage or basement, drag it out!
 Instead of getting rid of old dressers, give it a new look with a variety of mediums, such as paint, stain, fabric, wallpaper or stencils, and accessories.

 Apply your choice of paint in any particular design.
 You can create an ombre effect by painting each drawer a different gradient color or use painter's tape to paint different colors in a particular design or shape, such as chevron or stripes.
 Remember: always apply a primer before painting wood furniture.
 Use grey primer for dark paint and white primer for light paint.